cis198-2016s/slides/02/content.md

 ### `if-let` Statements

 - If you only need a single match arm, it often makes more sense to use Rust's `if-let` construct.
-- For example, given `Resultish` type we defined last week:
+- For example, given the `Resultish` type we defined earlier:

 ```rust
 enum Resultish {